 Once you've decided to take a long term trip, then your next step is to decide where you want to go.
 Some travelers like to have detailed itineraries that break down their travel plans by the day.
 Others are more flexible with their plans and put little thought into their next destination until it is time to move on.
 Regardless of your travel style, choosing an itinerary can be both extremely fun and quite frustrating, all at the same time.
 With the whole world ahead of you, how do you choose where to go?
 Many people have dreamed about certain destinations for their entire lives: an African safari, the Pyramids of Egypt, romantic Paris, the Incan ruins of Machu Pichu in Peru, the stunning beaches of Thailand, the Australian Outback, New York City... the list goes on and on.
 Where do you start?
 Consider the following when planning your destinations and route.
 While the task may seem daunting, itinerary planning can actually be surprisingly fun!

-When narrowing down your list of options, consider what you enjoy doing at home.
+When narrowing down your list of options, consider what you enjoy doing at home or think about your travel bucket list.
 Think about your past trips and which parts you liked the most.
 If you don't like museums, then this likely won't change during your next trip.
 Enjoy hiking?
 Look for countries with great trails or national parks.
 While a trip around the world will definitely change you and your perspective on things, don't assume that you'll enjoy activities that never interested you in the past.
 While this may sound like obvious advice, it's easy to lose yourself when you're picking from a world of locations.
 But at the same time, don’t be afraid to try something new.
 Cooking classes, wildlife safaris, or even scuba diving are common activities available abroad that many people have not tried while at home.

 Consider your budget.
 Perhaps the biggest influence on how much money you spend is not only where you go, but how many places you visit.
 If you plan to visit a large number of countries and cities, then you will have more transportation connections.
 Regardless of how you travel, by bus, plane or train, these connections can become expensive.
 If you're on a tight budget, then you may enjoy your trip more by choosing less destinations and spending more time getting to know only a few places.
 By traveling slowly, you'll truly get a feel for the countries you visit.
 Once you decide how fast you want to travel, then you can think about exactly where you want to go.
 Furthermore, travelers who have taken “the slow route” often claim that it is more enjoyable than jetting to a new city every other day.
 So it’s not only cheaper, but you’ll spend more quality time in a location instead of in an airplane.